Cloud Overview

 The cloud luckily is not just one thing.
 It ranges from renting servers, bandwidth, storage on one end, and outsourcing your entire business communications/processes on the other end.
 It turns out that in Europe we are actually very good at the server/storage/bandwidth front.
 There is a lot of nuance.
 It is entirely possible to base quality (government) services on European clouds.
 But, you have to want to.
 In The (European) cloud ladder: from virtual server to MS 365 I expand on what cloud services we do have in Europe, and also define what we don’t have.

-In Dear hosters, you are selling wood, not furniture I zoom in specifically on how some European providers of servers should be clear that they are providing great compute and network capacity, but that many customers actually want higher level services.
+In Dear hosters, you are selling wood, not furniture I zoom in specifically on how some European providers of servers should be clear that they are providing great compute and network capacity, and that many customers actually want higher level services, services these hosting providers are not offering.

 These differences meanwhile are crucial.
 Organizations often sign off on “going to the cloud” without realizing this could mean all kinds of things.
 It could mean sensibly renting compute capacity and getting rid of your own datacenter and servers.
 But it could also mean making yourself 100% dependent on one specific US supplier, one who then becomes your eternal subcontractor.
 This could also be fine, but as I wrote “These days under the guise of ‘cloud as a commodity’ we are gluing ourselves to specific suppliers, without realizing that they are not in fact supplying commodity services.”.
 More in ‘The cloud’ is not just servers.
 ‘Going to the cloud’ could also mean locking into a forever sub-contractor.